2012 Michigan Women's Track & Field Roster

 New Faces Set to Start Track and Field Careers at U-M

-Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and is in his fifth season working with the Wolverine pole vaulters.
+Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and recently completed his sixth season working with the Wolverine pole vaulters.

 Throughout his eight years of men's and women's collegiate pole vaulting experience, he has developed seven school record holders, 14 all-conference performers and three conference champions.